CASE STUDIES

 Peterbilt HVAC System

-When Peterbilt Motors Company unveiled its 2006 lineup of Class 8 conventional trucks and tractors, it represented one of the most significant product development investments in its history.
+Company unveiled its 2006 lineup of Class 8 conventional trucks and tractors, it represented one of the most significant product development investments in its history.

 Featuring new technologies and operating environments, the new lineup included an HVAC air distribution system that had been completely redesigned for improved performance.
 Conceived by Peterbilt’s Senior Project Engineer Wade Walterscheid and Project Engineer Terry Manuel, the patent-pending design teetered between success and failure on one millimeter of tolerance between an injection molded rotating canister and its housing.